Mr-Zanzibar/ip-info/README.md

 # How to start?

-write 'pip install -r requirements.txt'
+write 'pip install -r requirements.txt' on the console

 start ip-info.py